IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 corresponding to how much the highest sequence number has increased since the last feedback.
-As an example: If the previous acknowledgement indicated the highest sequence number N and the new acknowledgement indicated N+3, then bytes_newly_acked is incremented by a value equal to the sum of the sizes of RTP packets with sequence number N+1, N+2, and N+3.
-Packets that are lost are also included, which means that even though, e.g., packet N+2 was lost, its size is still included in the update of bytes_newly_acked.
+As an example: If the previous acknowledgement indicated the highest sequence number N and the new acknowledgement indicated N+3, then bytes_newly_acked is incremented by a value equal to the sum of the sizes of data units with sequence number N+1, N+2, and N+3.
+Data units that are lost are also included, which means that even though, e.g., data unit N+2 was lost, its size is still included in the update of bytes_newly_acked.
 The bytes_newly_acked_ce is, similar to bytes_newly_acked, a counter of bytes newly acked with the extra condition that they are ECN-CE marked.
 The bytes_newly_acked and